pjbiggs/SING_aotearoa_2019/README.md

     * What did we learn?
 * Assembly
     * Brief theory
-    * Attempt with these reads (or a subset) – tbd
+    * Attempt with these reads (or a subset)
     * What did we learn?

 ---

 ## Mapping of reads to a reference genome

 ### Fastq format

-A brief overview of the format can be found at [FASTQ_format](https://en.wikipedia.org/wiki/FASTQ_format).
+A brief overview of the format can be found at the [FASTQ_format](https://en.wikipedia.org/wiki/FASTQ_format) wiki page.
 Please have a look at this file to familairse yourself with the fact that each sequence covers 4 lines of text, and has much more information in it than a standard fasta file:

 > read header (usually starts with '@')
 >